-Meetings with Local Government Units: The Diversion Authority has held over 20 meetings with local government units (LGUs) following the submission of a permit application to the MnDNR on March 16, 2018.
-Table 10 provides a list of jurisdictional areas where meetings were held as well as the date of the meeting.
+6.2 Meetings with Local Government Units

+The Diversion Authority has held over 20 meetings with local government units (LGUs) following its submission of a permit application to the MnDNR on March 16, 2018.
+Table 11 provides a list of jurisdictional areas where meetings were held as well as the date of the meeting.